ashutoshmjain/gita/src/mathuraChap09.md

 Looking at beautiful Magenta, we can never tell it is a shade that conspired against "Green" - left the poor "Green" alone - he smiled.
 Let's just call it the "inverse" of Green, or "Anti-Green" !
 The key thing is - looking at something you can never tell it was an "inverse" of something else - the inverse is just another shade.
 The truth however is - every observable thing is an inverse of something.
 It is like a cryptographic public-private key pair - you can never guess one from another.

 O - you mean what happened on the boat was a public view and more complexity was hidden beneath - said Fairy - her tone borderline smug.
-She was obviously pissed at the responses to her post.
+She was obviously still pissed at the responses to her post last week.

 We are getting there.
 Let it sink in for a bit - he said, as he gulped the last sip from his tumbler - what we observe is the public key but  the private key is always hidden.
 What appears trivial has certain underlying parity - it is a knot!
 The color and it's anti color are tied to each other though only one appears observable.

-No I am with you! - it was time for the Fairy to reflect - conscious perception is in the separation.
+Ya, I am with you! - it was time for the Fairy to reflect - conscious perception is in the separation.
 A magnet personifies this idea - we can see the separation of dipoles on a magnet -  though the tenet is applicable to everything we observe or even feel.
 Even abstract things like great riches have their inverse in extreme poverty.
 Love - hate, care - indifference,  and respect - impudence.
 Everything manifests in the separation.
 Everything is a knot - an inseparable pair.

 Exactly! - said the wizard - Even the "observer" is able to to observe something because there is a separation between the observer and what is being observed.
 Now here is what they didn't teach in the classrooms - kinda secret that is still kept in the wraps.
 His voice lowered as if he was sharing a deep insight - In this separation, something potent gets locked in.
 We can't perceive this "locked-in" knowledge except that it appears Yellow, or Red or Green as the case may be.